How to plan your Rocky Mountain National Park Wedding or Elopement

 Best Months To Get Married At The Park

-The best times to elope at Rocky Mountain National Park will always be June-September!
-These months give you the most location flexibility for your adventure or portraits.
-Although it is our favorite, the park does get more busy during the summer months.
-Our other favorite is October- May because there is enough snowfall to make your day a winter wonderland.
-There are great and scenic snowshoeing trails so don’t let the snow discourage you from getting married in the winter season.
-One con in the winter is that locations like trail ridge road are closed due to excessive snow.
-We are talking over 5 ft!
+Even though summer and fall are busy, it is the best time to get married in the park.
+These months give you the most location flexibility for your adventure and portraits.
+The summer is the perfect time to explore places like Trail Ridge Road and Mid- September through Mid October are great if you are looking for some pretty cool fall foliage.
+In the winter (Dec-May) there are great and scenic snowshoeing/hiking trails so don’t let the snow discourage you from getting married in the winter season.
+One “con” in the winter is that accessible top-of-the-mountain locations like trail ridge road are closed due to excessive snow.
+We are talking over 5 ft of snow!

 RMNP Weather

 Weather at the park is super unpredictable.
-It can rain , snow and be super sunny all in the same day so it’s super important to be prepared for all seasons for a good time.
-You can learn more about weather in Colorado on our weather planning guide.
+It can rain, snow and be super sunny all in the same day so it’s super important to be prepared for all seasons for a good time.
+You can learn more about high country weather in Colorado on our weather planning guide.

 2.)
 Choose A Rocky Mountain National Park Ceremony Location

 Although the park has amazing spots for your perfect wedding day, there are designated spots for your actual vow reading or ceremony.
-It is illegal to read vows, have a ceremony or self-solemnize at any other sites that are not on this list:
+It is illegal to read vows, have a ceremony or self-solemnize at any other sites that are not on the designated list.
+This doesn’t mean you can’t get photos in other areas of the park, but you do have to perform your ceremony here.
+There are a total of 12 ceremony sites and below you’ll find our top 3 spots ( because they have the best views of all of them tbh):

 • Best used from: Year Round